AgonConsole8/agon-docs/docs/mos/Star-Commands.md

 MOS 3 extends the number format support of MOS 2, allowing numbers to be provided in various other formats.
 Hexadecimal numbers can be specified with a `0x` prefix, or an `h` suffix.
 Numbers in any numeric base from 2 to 36 can also be used by prefixing the number with the base (in decimal) followed by an underscore and then the number.
 For instance, `2_111` indicates the binary number `111` (7 in decimal), `16_41` is hexadecimal number `41` (65 in decimal), and `8_72` is octal `72` (58 in decimal).

 To aid users coming from other systems, several commands have aliases built in, for example `DELETE` and `ERASE` are equivalent.
 The aliases are listed in the command descriptions below.

-As of MOS 3.0, MOS will also support [user-defined aliases](System-Variables.md#command-aliases) - for compatibility the existing aliases supported in MOS 2 are maintained.
+As of MOS 3.0, MOS also supports [user-defined aliases](System-Variables.md#command-aliases).
+For compatibility the existing aliases supported in MOS 2 are maintained.
+MOS 3.0 also allows the use of [system variables](System-Variables.md) in the command line.
+For information on how variables are interpreted and expanded in commands, see the [`echo` command](#echo).
+Support for [custom files paths](System-Variables.md#path-variables) in commands, which can be used for any command that requires a file or directory name, is also now included.

 The various commands MOS supports are described below.
 Commands parameters are described with angle brackets `<param>` and optional parameters are indicated with square brackets `[<param>]` or `[-flag]`, and alternative parameters are shown either side of a `|` character.